Aleksandar15/Password-Manager-APP/README.md

 - Store a website's name and your password.
 ### TO BE ADDED:
-I am building user authentication feature where upon registration a user will be able to store their password for a particular website (title, e-mail and password).
+I am building user authentication feature where upon registration a user will be able to store their password for a particular website (name, e-mail and password).

 ## Run my project